vovemdev/workstation/README.md

 2. ### ugo

 >[!Detail:]
->The Ugo makes JavaScript and Node.js easier by taking away the hassle of writing common maths operations.
+>The Ugo is an advanced mathematics library that will help you perform mathematical operations using Javascript and node.js.
+The library is super effective and user-friendly.
+Enables the execution of hitherto complex math operations and applies mathematical concepts to solve problems relating to artificial intelligence.
+It is an open source that invites software developers to evaluate written codes and also contribute opinions.
+With the Ugo library you are assured of accuracy and efficiency.
 Please use the link below.

 [ugo](https://github.com/vovemdev/ugo)